 A significant proportion of carbon dioxide emissions is related to the operational energy requirements of buildings (heating, lighting, ventilation, etc.).
 Although many factors influence a building’s energy efficiency, the thermal performance of the building envelope is significant.
 The main sources of heat loss through the building envelope are shown.

 Thermal bridges are areas or components within the roof or wall cladding assembly whose thermal insulation properties are lower (often much lower) than those of the surrounding material, thereby permitting local high heat flows through the building envelope.
-A common example of a thermal bridge would be an all metal spacer in a built up cladding system.
+A common example of a thermal bridge would be a metal spacer in a built up cladding system.
 In general, all metal components will act as thermal bridges, because of their high thermal conductivity, unless specific measures are taken to interrupt the heat flow by introducing a layer of thermal insulation.
 Thermal bridges increase the heat loss from a building, thereby increasing the operational energy requirement.
 It can also lead to a reduction in the internal surface temperature of the cladding, causing condensation to form under certain conditions.

 Thermal transmittance through the building envelope can be a significant source of energy loss within a building, especially if there is insufficient insulation.
 One measure of thermal transmittance is the ‘U value’, which is defined as the rate of heat transfer through an element of the building envelope, e.g. a wall, window, section of roof or rooflight, per square metre.
 The SI unit for the U value is W/m²K.
 For an individual component such as a cladding panel, the elemental U value depends on the conductivity and thickness of the insulation, the profile shape and the presence of any thermal bridges.
 Cladding and insulation manufacturers usually quote U value for their products for a range of insulation thicknesses.
 Alternatively, the U value of a given built up of envelope may be calculated using software.